 What is unique about the BRAINS program?

 - BRAINS differs from other programs by providing longitudinal professional development that specifically targets factors known to impact career persistence and decisions of URMs in science.
-BRAINS emphasizes peer mentoring, community, the intersection of professional and personal development, and experiences as a member of an underrepresented group in neuroscience.
-Finally, BRAINS not only offers a professional development experience (symposium or webinars), but it also offers follow-up professional development and community building opportunities such as peer mentoring groups.
+BRAINS emphasizes peer coaching, community, the intersection of professional and personal development, and experiences as a member of an underrepresented group in neuroscience.
+Finally, BRAINS not only offers a professional development experience (symposium or webinars), but it also offers follow-up professional development and community building opportunities such as Peer Coaching Circles.
 These opportunities foster ongoing connection to the BRAINS community.

 When is the next round of applications?